adriarellano/adriarellano.github.io/_pages/projects.md

 "The Education for Democracy Index: Measuring and Assessing the Democratic Performance of Education Systems" [with Bryony Hoskins and Jan Germen Janmaat]

-**Working papers:**
+"Education for Democracy: Explaining Why Education Systems Differ in Fostering Democratic Competences" [with Bryony Hoskins and Jan Germen Janmaat]

-"Historical Antecedents of Educational Policies and Practices Supporting Democratic Competences" [with Bryony Hoskins and Jan Germen Janmaat]
+"Effectiveness and Inequality in the Whole School Approach to Civic Education across 24 countriess" [with Bryony Hoskins and Jan Germen Janmaat]

 ---